noobshow/terms/tos/au.md

 These terms only apply to you if you authorise another application to connect to your Stripe account.

-By authorizing another application to link to your Stripe account, you agree to be bound by these Stripe Connect User Terms as well as the <a href="#tos">Stripe Terms of Service</a>.
+By authorizing another application to link to your Stripe account, you agree to be bound by these Stripe Connect User Terms as well as the <a href="#tos">Stripe Services Agreement</a>.
 You specifically agree as follows:

 1. ### Application Permissions